William "Jock" Ross

 William George "Jock" Ross (born 5 August 1943) is a Scottish-born Australian outlaw biker, best known as the founder and the "Supreme Commander" of the Comanchero Motorcycle Club and for his involvement in the Milperra massacre of 1984.
+Ross was sentenced to life imprisonment with Judge Roden childing him as one of the men most responsible for the shoot-out at the Viking Tavern.

 Youth

-Ross was born in Glasgow, Scotland into a working class family.
-Ross grew up in the Gorbals neighborhood of Glasgow, where his father worked as a lorry (truck) driver.
+Ross was born in Glasgow, Scotland into a working-class family.
+Ross grew up in the Gorbals neighbourhood of Glasgow, where his father worked as a lorry (truck) driver.
 Ross stated of his youth: "In the old Glasgow days you never backed off, that’s how you survived.
 The Gorbals was tough and you had to be tough too."
 He served in the British Army in the Royal Engineers.
 Ross joined the British Army at the age of 17 and served for 7 years.
 As an engineer, he was involved in clearing minefields left over from the Second World War in Libya as well as laying minefields in the Aden Protectorate (modern Yemen) and Hong Kong.
-After his honorable discharge, he settled in Australia, making his home in New South Wales.
+After his honourable discharge, he settled in Australia, making his home in New South Wales.
 In 1966, he settled in a coastal flat and then moved to Point Clare.
 Ross-who was known to his friends as "Jock" instead of William-worked variously as a lorry driver and as an apprentice blacksmith.

 The Comancheros

+The "Supreme Commander"

-Ross befriended a number of Australian veterans of the Vietnam war, saying in a 2019 interview: "I came out of the army, came here.
+Ross befriended a number of Australian veterans of the Vietnam War, saying in a 2019 interview: "I came out of the army, came here.
 People come out of the army, especially soldiers coming back from Vietnam back in the '70s, the late '70s … they came, and they were treated like lepers … not real good.
 Me, as an ex-soldier, I empathised with them".
 Ross founded Comanchero Motorcycle Club in 1968 with the name being taken from a 1961 John Wayne Western film The Comancheros that Ross adored.
 The Australian journalists Lindsay Simpson and Sandra Harvey described Ross as a natural "leader of men", an extremely charismatic man whose machismo and toughness inspired much devotion from other men.
-In 1971, Ross purchased a property along the then rural Mangrove Mountain Road for $800 dollars that became his home.
+In 1971, Ross purchased a property along the then rural Mangrove Mountain Road for $800 that became his home.
 Settling with Ross in his caravan were his first wife Sandy and their infant daughter Deidre.
-Ross found the sunny New South Wales countryside to be a refreshing change from the decaying industrial neighborhoods of the Gorbals where he had grown up.
-Ross had known a number of motorcycle riders who liked to drink in the pubs along a coastal road north of Sydney and persuaded them to join the Comancheros.
-In late 1973, Ross led the Comancheros in series of brawls against another outlaw biker club, the Kings.
-In response to a warning from the Newcastle police, Ross relocated the Comancheros to the Sydney suburb of Parramatta.
-Ross hung a sign on the wall of the Comancheros' clubhouse that read: "If it's white, sniff it/If it's female or it moves, fuck it/If it narks-kill it".
+Ross found the sunny New South Wales countryside to be a refreshing change from the decaying industrial neighbourhoods of the Gorbals where he had grown up.
+Ross's only major weakness was that he believed in ghosts, and was terrified of the spirits that he believed wandered around the New South Wales countryside at night.
+In particular, Ross was convinced that his caravan was haunted by the ghost of a 19th century gold prospector who had drowned in a nearby creek along with the ghost of a lorry driver who had crashed on a highway close to his home.